 Time passes, and although still heavily overcast, the rain pauses for about an hour, during which we explore the use of the word “relatively” when applied to the word “dry”.
 Then it starts to rain some more.

-Soon, the scene of pleasant human interaction at the coffee tent is taking place in other areas of Craig’s farm.
+Soon, scenes of pleasant human interaction emerge in other areas of Craig’s farm.
 There’s movement down at the cooking pavilion where chefs are talking and collaborating.
-Craig’s staff is madly plugging logistical holes caused by the rain, but propane burners are on high, knives are chopping, and exotic scents fill the air.
-Industrial strength cookware is being juggled around with hypnotic skill.
-We’ll spend our day taking turns making coffee and partaking in the indescribable delights created by chefs cooking for other chefs.
+Craig’s staff is madly plugging logistical holes caused by the rain, but propane burners are on high, and exotic scents fill the air.
+Industrial strength cookware is being juggled around with hypnotic skill, and the sound of chopping knives is puntcuated with the sound of laughter.
+We’ll spend our day taking turns making coffee for lots of folks, but also partaking in the delights created by chefs cooking for other chefs.
 It’s good to be a Lambstocker.

 Back in 2014 it’s still raining, and there’s some wear and tear starting to show on a few of the participants.
-“First night” this year was huge, and everyone came to enjoy it to the fullest, some without consideration of little details, like “is my tent dry”, and “did I pack a pad to put under my sleeping bag”.
+“First night” this year was huge, and everyone came to enjoy it to the fullest, some without consideration of little details, like “is my tent dry”, and “did I pack a raincoat”.
 Still, spirits are high and Craig’s staff is doing everything they can to assist in smoothing out the wrinkles.
 Fortunately, even with all of the rain, it has not been chilly.
 Even the downpours have been relatively warm, and though wetness may be a nuisance, it’s August and nobody is going to freeze to death.

 As the rain continues to fall, a few Lambstocker profiles begin to emerge.
 They are: